Botychaj/Botychaj/README.md

 <h1 align=center>🩵🩷🩵🩷🩵🩷🩵</h1>
 <hr></hr>
 <p align=center>
+<h2>hiiii!!1! x3</h2>
-Does mostly IT stuff while coding from time to time, learning how to improve in drawing <a href=https://github.com/Botychaj/Botychaj/tree/main/Drawing%20History>(drawing history)</a> and graphic design<br>
+I do mostly IT stuff and coding from time to time<br>
+I'm currently learning how to improve my drawing <a href=https://github.com/Botychaj/Botychaj/tree/main/Drawing%20History>(drawing history)</a> and graphic design skills<br>
 Goofy and silly<br>
-Shy like their idol SCP-096<br>
+I'm shy like my idol - SCP-096<br>
-Memes a lot<br>
+Shitposter and memer<br>
-Cooks while coding (expert in making their code an absolute spaghetti bolognese)
+I absolutely cook while coding (by that I mean that I'm an expert in making my code an absolute spaghetti bolognese)<br>
+I'm interested in math, physics and science (probably the next Einstein if I weren't lazy af)<br>
+I suspect that I have mild ADHD and being a little autistic but I can't be bothered to diagnose it :3
 </p>
 <hr></hr>
 Most of my projects are made with my friend <a href=https://github.com/Wiwerna>Wiwerna</a> <3